 The U.S. Department of Transportation issued new rules for ESAs on flights that went into effect on January 11, 2021.
 As a result of these new rules, airlines are no longer mandated to accommodate emotional support animals by law but can do so on a voluntary basis.
 All airlines are required to grant access to Psychiatric Service Dogs.

 Many airlines have ended their ESA programs as a result of this rule change.
 For airlines that no longer accept ESAs, your animal companion may only board the cabin if it meets the airline’s requirements for pets and if you pay a pet fee each way.
 It’s important to check with your airline before booking to see what their latest policy is regarding Emotional Support Dogs.

 You & Your Emotional Support Dog

-There’s no shame in needing a “helping paw” to deal with your mental health issues and emotional distress.
-Emotional Support Dogs are giving a new lease on life to many suffering individuals and the effects ESDs have can be profound.
+There’s no shame in needing an ESA to deal with your mental health issues and emotional distress.
+Emotional Support Dogs are giving a new lease on life to many suffering individuals, and the effects ESDs have can be profound.

 If you think you could benefit from the presence of an Emotional Support Dog, talk to your doctor or mental health professional.
 If you do not have access to a doctor or mental health professional, ESA Doctors can help connect you to a professional licensed for your state.
 To begin the process, you can click the link below.